WhatisThisFor12/Forensic-Image-Analysis-Report-for-KUKU.PK/README.md

 | File Last Accessed | March 25, 2025, 16:15 (GMT+1) | Unknown |
 | File Last Modified | March 25, 2025, 16:15 (GMT+1) | Unknown |

+### What This Means:

+- The image was **created** and **edited** using 'Photoshop', indicating **possible modifications** before its final version.

+- Recent access on **March 25, 2025**, could mean the image was used, shared, or repurposed recently.

+- Multiple 'timestamps' suggest that the image has been saved and **edited multiple times**, rather than being an untouched, original file.
+Also due to it being saved from website.

+## Image Editing & Modification Trail

+**Editing & Conversion History**

+- **Original Document ID:** 'xmp.did:a97c3d5e-b88a-d840-a1fa-130bc8782c61' (First Photoshop Save)

+- **Editing Actions:** Created → Saved → Converted → Derived → Saved

+- **Conversion Details:** Converted from Adobe Photoshop format to JPEG

 📌 Key Insights from the Forensic Report:

 ✅ The image was edited multiple times in Adobe Photoshop before being converted to JPEG.

 ✅ Metadata reveals crucial timestamps—when the image was created, modified, and last accessed.

 ✅ Hidden data, such as embedded thumbnails, can still contain traces of previous versions.

 ✅ Recent access logs indicate potential reuse or distribution, making tracking essential.

 ## 💡 Why This Matters: